The Dresden Files characters: Strength of a River in His Shoulders

 Description: The father of a lineal descendant called Irwin Pounder.

 Strength of a River in His Shoulders, also known as River Shoulders, is a Bigfoot who had a child with Helena Pounder.

-In "B is For Bigfoot", he hires Harry between the events of Fool Moon and Grave Peril in order to watch over his son, whom he fears is being assaulted in school.
-He arranges his affairs through the Native Americans and Ms. Pounder and pays Dresden with a gold nugget.
+In "B is For Bigfoot", he hires Harry between the events of Fool Moon and Grave Peril in order to watch over his son Irwin, whom he fears is being assaulted in school.
+He arranges his affairs through the Native Americans and Helena and pays Dresden with a gold nugget.

-In "I was a Teenage Bigfoot", He hires Dresden sometime between the events of Dead Beat and Proven Guilty when his son falls ill.
+In "I was a Teenage Bigfoot", He hires Dresden sometime between the events of Dead Beat and Proven Guilty when Irwin falls ill.
 Dresden was travelling with a group in search of Bigfoot, when Dresden play-acts into screaming with terror upon seeing River Shoulders, an act which both causes the group to likewise scream and flee, as well as bemuse River Shoulders.
 As in "B is For Bigfoot", Dresden is paid in a gold nugget.

-In "Bigfoot on Campus", set between Turn Coat and Changes, he is hired by Dresden, who instead bargains that River Shoulders' form of payment has to be actual contact with his son.
-Even when Irwin's life is threatened, River Shoulders show passiveness in intervening with the crisis.
-Eventually, he takes part in saving Irwin's life and starts repairing their relationship.
+In "Bigfoot on Campus", set between Turn Coat and Changes, River Shoulders hires Dresden to look in on Irwin, who is now attending college and playing football.
+Dresden agrees to help, on the condition that the two meet face to face for the first time, and he and River Shoulders save Irwin from a psychic assault by White Court vampires.

 In Peace Talks, River Shoulders is in attendance at the conference, updates Harry on events in his life, and it is revealed that after speaking with Injun Joe, the River People have decided to join the Accords.
-More is revealed about the divisions of his people, and specifically that the Einheriar and other servants of Odin's long hatred of the Grendelkin has included the River People, and part of his presence there is to lay this hatred to rest for the river and sky people.
+More is revealed about the divisions of his people, and specifically that the Einherjar and other servants of Odin's long hatred of the Grendelkin has included the River People, and part of his presence there is to lay this hatred to rest for the river and sky people.
 A notable moment during the book is when River Shoulders volunteers to step forward and fight with the other Accord races against the Fomor.